 Sourdough Gingerbread Cookies

 These sourdough gingerbread cookies are so fun!
-They’re full of warming spices and molasses flavor and topped with royal icing.
-They are one of my all time favorites for the holiday season.
+They’re full of warming spices and molasses, topped with royal icing.
+They are one of my all-time favorites for the holiday season.

 side view of baked cookies.